-He is perhaps best-known for his writings on black holes (the focus of one of his pieces in his second book, Black Holes and Baby Universes and Other Essays – which can also be read online), and Hawking Radiation, that is the notion of black holes releasing heat, which seems likely even if it’s not been observed yet.
+He is perhaps best-known for his writings on black holes (the focus of one of his pieces in his second book, Black Holes and Baby Universes and Other Essays – which can also be read online [No Longer Available]), and Hawking Radiation, that is the notion of black holes releasing heat, which seems likely even if it’s not been observed yet.
 Further research by Hawking has even suggested the seemingly-impossible: that escaping a black hole is possible!

 Stephen also expressed concern over CERN’s project to find the Higgs-Boson, referred to as the “God Particle” – that catastrophic damage “could happen at any time and we wouldn’t see it coming” – but only if the particle accelerator were larger than the Earth.